 Try cooling the shower temperature a little and using a super hydrating shower cream to keep skin moisturised and your tan happy.

 Yes!
 You still have to exfoliate when you’re wearing false tan!
 A super super gentle exfoliation every couple of days will rid the skin of dead cells and any grime that dulls your glow and creates those grainy patches.

 I’m going to repeat that this exfoliation has to be very gentle!
 Avoid chemical exfoliators that contain salicylic or glycolic acid as these will strip the tan and end the whole game.
-Try Aēsop’s Redemption Body Scrub; it’s aggressive enough to buff away dead skin cells, but mild enough to polish and soften the skin when applied gently.
+Try Aēsop’s Geranium Lead Body Scrub; it’s aggressive enough to buff away dead skin cells, but mild enough to polish and soften the skin when applied gently.
 Don’t forget to rehydrate the skin straight after exfoliating.